 Chief Executive Officer

 After more than a decade of providing commentary as a Wall Street analyst, Cannon joined CornerCap to get directly involved in the portfolio management game as CornerCap’s Chief Investment Officer, and in June of 2020 Cannon became our Chief Executive Officer.
 While working in New York, his equity analyst expertise was sought out by top tier media outlets such as CNBC and The Wall Street Journal as he covered the IT business services, wireless services and emerging telecom industries.
 Since joining CornerCap in 2007, Cannon has quarterbacked the investment strategies and processes as well as stock and asset class research that drive portfolio allocations for clients.
-Cannon also oversees CornerCap’s Small Cap Value, Large/Mid Cap Value and Balanced mutual funds.
 Public service is important to Cannon.
-He heads the investment committee for the Wesleyan College endowment, serves as Chair of the Advisory Board for the Center for Ethics at Emory University, and is President-Elect of the Atlanta Rotary Club.
-He is a past Board member of the Technical College System of Georgia Foundation and also currently serves as Chair of the Georgia Tennis Foundation, among other nonprofit endeavors.
+He is President of the Atlanta Rotary Club, heads the investment committee for the Wesleyan College endowment, serves as Chair of the Advisory Board for the Center for Ethics at Emory University and is a past Board member of the Technical College System of Georgia Foundation, among other nonprofit endeavors.

 - BA, Political Economy – Princeton University